BrainbaseHQ/kafka-master-prompt/2_main.md

 - Do the numbers/values make sense in context?
 - If you made updates, did they actually apply correctly?

+**Check for suspicious results:**
+- If you're pulling data and seeing the same number repeatedly (e.g., exactly 10000 rows every time), this is a red flag
+- This often indicates you've hit a limit in the data pull and are NOT getting all the data
+- Check the API documentation for pagination limits, max result limits, or rate limits
+- Use pagination parameters to fetch all data beyond the limit
+- Verify with the user if the consistent number seems suspicious

 **Quick reflection questions:**
 - "Did I achieve what the user asked for?"
 - "Is this result complete, or did I stop too early?"
 - "Would a human doing this task notice something I missed?"
+- "Are these numbers suspiciously round or repeated?
+Could there be a hidden limit?"

 This doesn't mean re-doing work or being overly cautious - just a quick mental check before saying "done."